18F/methods/_methods/contextual-inquiry.md

 ---
 layout: card
 title: Contextual inquiry
+description: The product team unobtrusively observes participants at work, with their permission, then asks questions.
 category: Discover
 what: The product team unobtrusively observes participants at work, with their permission, then asks questions.
 why: To learn how and why users do what they do; to discover needs and attitudes that might not emerge in an <a href="https://methods.18f.gov/discover/stakeholder-and-user-interviews/">interview</a> to map how tools, digital and otherwise, interact during complex activities.